Re-Imagining What IoT Can Do for Retail

 Retailers are facing an increased competition by e-commerce.
 Amazon and other large online retailers continue to rapidly expand their market share.
 In 2018, an estimated 1.8 billion people worldwide purchase goods online.
 During the same year, global e-retail sales amounted to 2.8 trillion U.S. dollars and projections show a growth of up to 4.8 trillion U.S. dollars by 2021.
 The need for an adaption towards a more digital and convenient model is imminent.

-In order to compete against those online giants, traditional retailers will need to improve their value proposition, customer experience and internal operations.
+In order to compete against those online giants, traditional retailers will need to improve their value proposition, customer experience, and internal operations.

-As a prime example for an innovative solution, Tescos subsidiary Homeplus has delivered a role model for innovative IoT solutions in the retail environment based on their big-data engine.
+As a prime example of an innovative solution, Tescos subsidiary Homeplus has delivered a role model for innovative IoT solutions in the retail environment based on their big-data engine.
 The company has created “virtual stores”, where South Korean commuters can buy groceries from displayed products on the walls of metro stations and bus stops and deliver them immediately to their homes.
-The value created for the company by saving expensive and inexistent retail space, as for the costumer who can use his waiting time for shopping, was a double benefit and huge success.
+The value created for the company by saving expensive and inexistent retail space, as for the customer who can use his waiting time for shopping, was a double benefit and huge success.
 The example shows that IoT solutions offer a wide range of new possibilities to engage in new business models and customer journeys.
 According to a well-known consulting company:

 - 77% of retailers see IoT as a tool to change the customer’s experience